-COVID-19 Third wave: Lagos records 500 deaths, blames inbound passengers for spread
+COVID-19 third wave: Lagos records 500 deaths, blames inbound passengers for spread

 Amid COVID-19 third wave, Lagos State Government has disclosed that over 500 death cases have been recorded so far at various isolation centres across the state.

-It added that the COVID-19 third wave and other parts of Nigeria are experiencing was as a direct result of the importation of cases from other countries tagged Red listed countries, where the pandemic is very active, like South Africa, India, Brazil and Turkey.
+It added that the COVID-19 third wave and other parts of Nigeria are experiencing was as a direct result of importation of cases from other countries tagged Red listed countries, where the pandemic is very active, like: South Africa, India, Brazil and Turkey.

-The state Commissioner for Health, Prof. Akin Abayomi, revealed this on Sunday while giving an update on the management of COVID-19 in the state.

-The commissioner, however, narrated how a defaulting international traveller recently, flouted a Coronavirus Law of 2021, saying the offender would be prosecuted accordingly.
+The commissioner however, narrated how a defaulting international traveler recently, flouted a Coronavirus Law of 2021, saying the offender would be prosecuted accordingly.

-Abayomi stated: “Lagos State Government has observed a disturbing trend of false accusations by some defaulting international travellers about the implementation of COVID travel protocols as laid down by the Federal Government, especially around inbound travellers from the Red listed countries.
+Abayomi stated: “Lagos State Government has observed a disturbing trend of false accusations by some defaulting international travelers about the implementation of COVID travel protocols as laid down by the Federal Government, especially around inbound travelers from the Red listed countries.

 “Her payment was confirmed, and she was informed she had to continue her quarantine for the next 7 days before being released.
 This information was communicated to her, and she was also provided with a list of available isolation hotels.